opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 - `@cloud_username` which returns the  name of the currently logged in QFieldCloud user.
 - `@cloud_useremail` which returns the email address of the currently logged in QFieldCloud user.

+You can also use these two variables for driving your map canvas symbology and your the attribute forms for example for conditional visbility.

 !!!
 Examples